SubmarinerApp/Submariner/README.md

 * Can navigate back and forth between views with NSPageController
   * Trackpad navigation gestures are supported
 * Tracklist button is a drop target for library items
+* Table columns can now be hidden
 * Tweaks to split view, to try remember state better
+* Fixes sort order
 * Clean up path handling
 * Slowly rewriting things in Swift